Liquidus (LIQ) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Liquidus Historical Price

-According to the latest data gathered on Liquidus live price page, the current price of Liquidus is 0.050654USD.
-The circulating supply of Liquidus(LIQ) is 3.62M LIQ , giving it a market capitalization of $183.38K.
+According to the latest data gathered on Liquidus live price page, the current price of Liquidus is 0.052511USD.
+The circulating supply of Liquidus(LIQ) is 3.62M LIQ , giving it a market capitalization of $190.10K.

 The Liquidus Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LIQ based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.